 Customer Groups Excluded: No retailer is purposely excluded.
-Retailers may exclude them-selves because they do not read the publication.
+Retailers may exclude themselves because they do not read the publication or they choose not to respond to the terminal survey.

 Justification for Exclusion: Retailer response is strictly voluntary and is not a requirement as a licensed sales agent.